BraadMartin/simple-graphql-api/readme.txt

   ]
 }
 `

+Terms and Comments don't yet support making traditional queries using filter query params, but this is planned for a future version of the plugin.

 Querying multiple posts, terms, and comments at a time is alright, but the true power of GraphQL lies in the ability to query across resource types.
 This plugin implements this ability with the **/any/** endpoint.
 This endpoint accepts params `posts`, `post_fields`, `terms`, `term_fields`, `comments`, and `comment_fields`, and can be queried like this: